Adnan-Sarkar/blood-donation-server/README.md

 The Blood Donation Application Server is a robust server-side application designed to facilitate blood donation processes efficiently.
 It provides user authentication and authorization features using JSON Web Tokens (JWT) to ensure secure access to its functionalities.

 The main purpose of the application is to connect blood donors with those in need by enabling users to find blood donors and request blood donations.
-Users can register an account, update their profiles, and participate in blood donation requests seamlessly.
+Users can register an account, update their profiles, can review and participate in blood donation requests seamlessly.

 ## Table of Contents